chartbeat-labs/textacy/docs/source/getting_started/quickstart.rst

 it only works in a mono-lingual context.
 In some cases, though, your collection of texts may contain more than one language; for example, if I occasionally tweeted in Spanish (sí, ¡se habla español!), the ``burton-tweets.txt`` dataset couldn't be fed in its entirety into a single ``Corpus``.
-This is irritating, I know, but there are some workarounds.
+This is irritating, but there are some workarounds.

 If you haven't already, download spaCy models for the languages you want to analyze ---